Governance Principles

 Tom Harley joined the Board in December 2022.
 He is Managing Director of Dragoman Pty Ltd, a political risk strategic advisory business he founded in 2009.
 He is a political scientist with an economics and finance background.

-Tom has extensive business experience; from 2008 to 2018, he was Non-Executive Chairman of Dow Chemical (Australia) and Senior Advisor to the Dow Chemical Company’s Executive Leadership Team (globally).
-He was previously a senior executive at BHP.
-He held several different roles, including President of Corporate Development for the whole group and head of Mergers and Acquisitions for BHP’s Petroleum Group.
-Prior to his work in petroleum, Tom was involved in BHP’s financial restructuring and funding in BHP’s Corporate Treasury.
+Mr Harley has extensive business experience; from 2008 to 2018, he was Non-Executive Chairman of Dow Chemical (Australia) and Senior Advisor to the Dow Chemical Company’s Executive Leadership Team (globally).
+He was previously a senior executive at BHP where he was: President of Corporate Development (for the whole group) and head of Mergers and Acquisitions for BHP’s Petroleum Group.
+Prior to his work in petroleum, he was involved in BHP’s financial restructuring and funding in BHP’s Corporate Treasury.

-Tom is one of the Australian representatives on the APEC Business Advisory Council (ABAC).
+Mr Harley is a non-executive director of Biotech start-up Proto-Axiom.
 He is Chairman of the Australia Saudi Business Council and Chair of the Edward Wilson Trust.
-He has previously served as President of the Victorian Arts Centre Trust, Chairman of the Australian Heritage Council, President of UNICEF Australia and Chair of the Menzies Research Centre.
+He has previously served as President of the Victorian Arts Centre Trust, as an Australian member of the Asia-Pacific Business Cooperation (APEC) Business Council, Chairman of the Australian Heritage Council, President of UNICEF Australia and Chair of the Menzies Research Centre.

 Ms Melissa Reynolds

-Melissa is currently a Non-Executive Director at Teachers Mutual Bank Limited and a member of their Risk & Compliance and Remuneration Committees.
-In addition to her qualifications, Melissa has completed the Advanced Management Program at INSEAD, France.
+Ms Reynolds is currently Chief Executive Officer of State Trustees Limited and a councillor at Genazzano FCJ College.
+Until recently she was a Non-Executive Director of Teachers Mutual Bank and Chair of their Technology and Innovation Committee.
+In addition to her qualifications, she has completed the Advanced Management Program at INSEAD, France.

 Ms Mette Schepers

 Mette Schepers joined the Board in December 2022.
-She has over 30 years international senior executive and Board experience in banking and professional services.
+She has over 30 years international senior executive and Board experience in banking, professional services and for purpose organisations.
 In that capacity, she has provided commercial and operational leadership at Mercer, ANZ, Fleet Partners and the Nous Group.
 Her early career was spent with PwC in Australia and The Netherlands.
-During her career she has also worked extensively in the For-Purpose sector in a voluntary capacity, including the Arts Institute of Chicago, 3MBS and PBS community radio in Melbourne and regional and rural environmental rehabilitation projects.
+During her career she has also worked extensively in the For- Purpose sector in a voluntary capacity, including the Arts Institute of Chicago, 3MBS and PBS community radio in Melbourne and regional and rural environmental rehabilitation projects.

 Investment Committee Members